ChromaticRanger/Chess/docs/process-tasks-vscode.md

 When working with task lists, Claude Code must:

 1. **File Management:**
-   - Read the current task list file before starting work
+   - Read the current task list file from the feature subdirectory before starting work
-   - Update the task list file after completing each sub-task
+   - Update the task list file in the feature subdirectory after completing each sub-task
    - Create new files as specified in the "Relevant Files" section

 2. **Progress Tracking:**